-where $\sum_{Q \in \mathcal{Q}}$ denotes summation over $Q$ in $\mathcal{Q}$.
-The illustration of the decomposition for the two-phase experiment is comprised of these two notations of decompositions, $\rhd $ and $\vdash$.
+where $\sum_{Q \in \mathcal{Q}}$ denotes the summation over $Q$ in $\mathcal{Q}$.
+The illustration of the decomposition for the two-phase experiment comprises these two notations of the decomposition, $\rhd $ and $\vdash$.

-Since different multiple randomisations have different order of randomisation, \cite{Brien2009, Brien2010} showed that it can also affect the ordering of the orthogonal decomposition between the terms of different tiers.
-In addition, knowing the randomisation procedure initially, it allows the researchers to recognise hows the terms are confounded with each other between the tiers, which can simplify the researchers to deduce the decomposition procedure for the given experiment.
-However, categorising the experiment on the type of multiple randomisations given in \cite{Brien2006b} is not always straightforward, because the confounding between the terms of different tiers may not always be obvious; especially for the complicated two-phase experiments.
+Different multiple randomisations have different orders of randomisation, and \cite{Brien2009, Brien2010} showed that this can affect the ordering of the orthogonal decomposition between terms with different tiers.
+Additionally, knowing the initial randomisation procedure allows researchers to recognise how terms are confounded with one another between tiers, which can make it easier for researchers to determine the decomposition procedure for the experiment.
+However, categorising the experiment based on the type of multiple randomisations given in \cite{Brien2006b} is not always straightforward, because the confounding between terms of different tiers may not always be obvious, especially for the complicated two-phase experiments.

-Therefore, I believe the left to right orthogonal decomposition procedure can be applied for any two-phase experiment, without any prior knowledge of how the randomisation procedure is achieved.
-This is because the confounding between the terms of different tiers can always be resolved through the decomposition procedure.
-The left to right orthogonal decomposition procedure consists of two steps.
-The first step is to decompose the terms from the block tier of Phase 1 experiment to the terms from the block tier of the Phase 2 experiment.
+Therefore, I believe the left to right orthogonal decomposition procedure can be applied for any two-phase experiment, without any need for prior knowledge of how the randomisation procedure is achieved.
+This is because the decomposition procedure can always resolve the confounding between terms of different tiers.
+The left to right orthogonal decomposition procedure comprises two steps.
+The first step is to decompose the terms from the block tier of the Phase 1 experiment to those from the block tier of the Phase 2 experiment.
 The second step is to decompose the terms from the treatment tier to the resultant products of the first decomposition step.
-Chapter 2 utilised this decomposition procedure for any single or two-phase experiment without any prior knowledge of how the randomisation procedure is achieved.
+Chapter 2 applied this decomposition procedure to all single or two-phase experiments without prior knowledge of how the randomisation procedure is achieved.

-Furthermore, \cite{Brien2009, Brien2010} only considered the balanced designs, which have a set of identical efficiency factors for every DF of the corresponding block or treatment effects.
-Chapter 3 and 4 of the thesis presents some optimal designs that are not balanced; which can be confusing to represent in the ANOVA table.
+Furthermore, \cite{Brien2009, Brien2010} only considered the balanced designs, which contain a set of identical efficiency factors for every DF of the corresponding block or treatment effects.
+Chapters 3 and 4 present some optimal designs that are not balanced, which can cause confusion when they are represented in the ANOVA table.

 \section{Recent work by Brien}